Kenneth L. Hallenbeck: Numismatic Career

 He was first elected to the American Numismatic Association Board of Governors in 1971 and served for six years.
 His next position with the ANA was in service to the Money Museum.
 From 1977 to 1983, he would be the curator before being laid off.
 On two separate occasions, he was elected to the organization’s policy making board.
 Hallenbeck served as ANA President from 1989-91.
 His tenure on the Board of Governors came prior to the 10-year limitation currently in force; he has a total of 16 years of service on the Board.

-Hallenbeck served on the U.S. Assay Commission in 1974.
+Hallenbeck served on the U.S. Assay Commission in 1974, where he weighed and handled the 1974 aluminum cents.

 In 1983, Hallenbeck opened his own coin shop called The Hallenbeck Coin Gallery in Colorado Springs.
 His son, Tom took over the enterprise in 2001.
 Ken and Tom Hallenbeck are the only father and son to serve as Board members of the ANA.
 Tom served from 1997 to 2001.

 Hallenbeck was the Acting Executive Director of the American Numismatic Association from August 2007 until the hiring of Larry Sheppard in July 2008.
 He helped to stabilize and boost the morale of the Association's employees after the firing of Christopher Chipoletti.

 Hallenbeck is considered to be an authority on counter-stamped coins, which are coins that have been stamped by an entity outside of the Mint, usually a business such as a doctor, pharmacist or silversmith.
 He has written articles on counter-stamped coins for The Numismatist, Coin World, Numismatic Scrapbook Magazine and others.
 In 2017, he co-authored Forgotten Colorado Silver: Joseph Lesher's Defiant Coins.

 At the 2020 National Money Show, his collection of "odd and curious money" was auctioned off.